UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Results

 \subsection{Ablation Study}

 \cref{fig:ablation} decomposes \ours into its constituent components to isolate their individual contributions.
-Uncertainty-weighted attention alone reduces ECE from 0.169 to 0.134 (\textbf{21.1\% relative reduction}), indicating that attention modulation based on epistemic uncertainty is the primary driver of calibration improvement under controlled comparisons.
-Embedding-level uncertainty alone slightly degrades calibration, suggesting that stochasticity without uncertainty-aware computation is insufficient.
-In contrast, combining uncertainty-weighted attention with confidence-aware decision shaping yields the largest improvement (\textbf{28.2\% relative reduction}), exceeding either component in isolation and demonstrating their complementarity.
+Uncertainty-weighted attention alone reduces ECE under controlled comparisons, indicating that attention modulation based on epistemic uncertainty is a major driver of the observed calibration gains.
+By contrast, embedding-level stochasticity alone can slightly degrade calibration, suggesting that stochasticity without structured uncertainty-aware computation is insufficient.
+Combining uncertainty-weighted attention with confidence-aware decision shaping yields the largest improvement among the evaluated components, consistent with their complementarity.

+To examine the design choice of \emph{where} to apply uncertainty modulation within attention, we evaluate variants that gate the query (Q), key (K), value (V), or all three jointly (QKV). \cref{fig:qkv-ablation} summarizes the calibration--accuracy trade-offs across SST-2, MNLI, and SQuAD~2.0.
+Overall, K-only achieves the lowest ECE on SST-2 and MNLI but can substantially reduce accuracy on SQuAD~2.0, suggesting overly aggressive evidence gating in span-style question answering.
+Q-only provides the most balanced behavior, improving calibration while largely preserving accuracy across tasks, whereas V-only best preserves, and in some cases slightly improves, accuracy while yielding more modest ECE gains.
+Joint QKV gating can further reduce ECE on some datasets but tends to over-regularize and degrade accuracy.